kubestash/docs/docs/guides/auto-backup/pvc/index.md

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
 - Install `KubeStash` in your cluster following the steps [here](/docs/setup/README.md).
-- You will need to have a PVC with `ReadWriteMany` access permission.
-Here, we are going to use an NFS server to provision a PVC with `ReadWriteMany` access.
+- Here, we are going to use an NFS server to provision a PVC with `ReadWriteMany` access.
 If you don't have an NFS server running, deploy one by following the guide [here](https://github.com/appscode/third-party-tools/blob/master/storage/nfs/README.md).
 - You should be familiar with the following `KubeStash` concepts:
   - [BackupBlueprint](/docs/concepts/crds/backupblueprint/index.md)
   - [BackupConfiguration](/docs/concepts/crds/backupconfiguration/index.md)